daniel-linn/address_book_com/README.md

 > **Important Security Note**: If deploying this app directly, change the default admin account password found in `config.py` immediately after setup.

-### Auto-Register Script
-For testing, use the auto_register_30.py script, which registers 30 sample users with basic information.
-Customize it as needed to suit your testing requirements.

-**Cuation: If deploying this app directly, change the default admin account password found in config.py immediately after setup.**